 Visiting Paris on a budget?
 This post is for you!
 Yes, it’s possible to see all the top attractions in Paris without going broke.

 After visiting the city a couple of times now, both during the low season (winter) and high season (summer), I’ve learned several savvy tips to help you enjoy an incredible trip to Paris without blowing your budget.

-To make our summer trip to Paris more affordable, I booked an apartment near the Arc de Triomphe through Airbnb.
-This helped us save a lot of money so we could spend more on food and drinks.
-I love Airbnb and recommend them if you’re looking for nice accommodations on a budget.
+To make our summer trip to Paris more affordable, I booked a hotel near the Arc de Triomphe through Booking.com.
+This helped us save money and was the perfect location for exploring Paris.

 There’s really no shortage of fun things to do in Paris, including exploring its museums, attractions, and going on self-guided walks.
 But before you open your wallet, there are a few things that you should know which can help you save A LOT of money.